LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

 ### Limitations

-The types of text that you can send in a Conversation Builder interaction vary depending if you are building an automation for **chat** or for **messaging**.
+The types of text that you can send in a Conversation Builder interaction vary depending if you are building a bot for **chat** or for **messaging**.

 **Messaging** only allows plain text to be sent.